 Did your summer plans get cancelled?

-Now you can sign up for Virtual Sun & Study 2020, Aug 3-7, with students from around the world!
+Sign up NOW for Virtual Sun & Study 2020, Aug 3-7, with students from around the world!

 Sun & Study Summer 2020 goes Virtual!

 Mon-Fri, Aug 3-7, 2020

 A Summer Crash Course for Your Jewish Soul

 for College Women - undergrads and grad students